ecohealthalliance/spatialsampling/README.md

 ```

 Please note that there are [R](https://cran.r-project.org) packages
-required for running the [Shiny](https://shiny.rstudio.com) that you may
+required for running the [Shiny](https://shiny.rstudio.com) application
-have to install if they are not already installed on your local machine.
+that you may have to install if they are not already installed on your
-This will most likley be the main issue that will arise when running
+local machine.
+This will most likley be the main issue that will arise
-this application locally.
-Please install missing packages as indicated
+when running this application locally.
+Please install missing packages
-in the resulting error messages (if any).
-Note also that installation of
+as indicated in the resulting error messages (if any).
+Note also that
-[R](https://cran.r-project.org) spatial packages can be tricky and a bit
+installation of [R](https://cran.r-project.org) spatial packages can be
-complicated.
+tricky and a bit complicated.

 This approach of accessing the [Shiny](https://shiny.rstudio.com)
 application is more suitable for those who are more familiar with